How Does Arkis Work?

 Novel

-Cross-chain portfolio margin calculation spanning DeFi protocols and CEX subaccounts (Binance integration)
+Cross-chain portfolio margin calculation spanning DeFi protocols and CEX subaccounts (Binance and Bitget integrations)

 Novel approach to unified margin across DeFi and CeFi.
-Combines on-chain smart contract positions with CEX subaccount balances for a holistic risk view.
+Combines on-chain smart contract positions with CEX subaccount balances (Binance, Bitget) for a holistic risk view.
+As of February 2026, Bitget Direct Market Access was added, expanding the multi-venue margin surface.

 6.3.2